14 Best Freestyle Longboards to Buy in 2021

 - The wheels could be a little better.

 If you’re one of those Artsy Aesthetic Lovers, then Lakvee’s 41″ longboard is probably the best longboard out there for you.
 This is one of the most good-looking and aesthetic longboards in our today’s list, and if you check its other designs out, you can’t give any lesser than a jaw-dropping reaction to how great they look (that went too far lol.)

-We’ve seen dozens of Longboards today, all with similar kinds of features and numbers, so let me tell you right away, this isn’t a regular longboard.
-It comes with a Super strong 9 layer grade of Canadian maple wood (max weight load capacity-380lbs), HR82A anti-shock PU wheels with super smooth degree Abec-9 Chrome steel, and SHR95A supper soft bushings, and above all, it comes with doodle stickers, a T-Tool, & 2 additional bearings.
+We’ve seen dozens of Longboards today, each with similar characteristics and numbers, so let me tell you right away: It’s not your typical longboard.
+It includes a Super strong 9 layer grade of Canadian maple wood (max weight load capacity-380lbs), HR82A anti-shock PU wheels with super smooth degree Abec-9 Chrome bearings, and a kick-tail made of transparent material.

 Guess what?
 This is also THE CHEAPEST and affordable longboard you’ll stumble across in this list.
 It’s mind-boggling how much value this longboard has to just give away at a remarkable price.
 Now’s that’s seriously gotta be jaw-dropping!

 I recommend this longboard to novice riders, strictly not professionals, because you can do anything that a beginner might try on this board, but it’s not as great to take the load of a higher level of tricks.

 - The Cheapest Longboard on the entire list

 - The best buy for beginners.

 The first thing you’d notice about this one isn’t its captivating wood-ish design.
 It’s the mesmerizing humongous black wheels that will steal your heart away.
 By the way, this bad boy doesn’t only looks good.
 If you glace at what it’s got to offer, you’d be left astonished, I swear.